seeruk/i3x3/README.md

 going on at all.
 Your workspaces will go up in increments of 1, left to right, top to bottom.

 If you have multiple outputs however, things work slightly differently.
-Taking the default 3x3 grid, this is what is how your workspaces will be distributed (bear in mind you may not have all workspaces active in i3).
+Taking the default 3x3 grid, this is how your workspaces will be distributed (bear in mind you may not have all workspaces active in i3).

 ```
  Output 1  |  Output 2